 Not only does recycling at home supports this business and the jobs created there but it will continue to support economic growth as new businesses are formed and flourish in the sector.

-Recycling at home is the best place to start and it’s where most waste comes from – in fact almost 90% of all waste collected in 2019/2020 came from households!
+Recycling at home is the best place to start and it’s where most waste comes from – in fact more than half (55%) of what the average NI household put in our rubbish bins could have been collected for recycling!
 It’s easy to think that as one individual or family, your recycling won’t make a difference when you feel like loads of other people and companies etc. are not recycling.
 But if every individual household just increased its recycling even a little bit, it would make a huge difference overtime.
 And it doesn’t have to be hard and time consuming…

 Here are some tips to make it easier to recycle at home: